One-pot pasta with chickpeas uses simple ingredients but tastes so good. Easy to make in about 40 minutes so it’s a great weeknight meal.

 Why This Recipe Works

 This is comfort food where pasta and chickpeas are starch on top of starch.
-A little pancetta for richness.
+A little pancetta, (or bacon), for richness.
 Throw in some tomato for color and lemon juice for freshness.

 The great flavor is due to lots of garlic as well as the umami from the tomatoes and anchovy paste that increase the richness of this simple recipe; the slightly overcooked chickpeas and starch from the pasta make it creamy.